Trade & Media

 Decorating the hillside just above the farm is the Kincaid’s Lupine, a native Oregon flower that serves as a host plant for Fender’s Blue butterflies.
 The farm is named after these beautiful, endangered butterflies that Dai, PK, and their neighbors have been committed to preserving in concert with the phenomenal work of the Institute for Applied Ecology in Corvallis, Oregon.
 Our goal is to help continue their legacy of ecological stewardship.

-Our commitment is to produce hemp products that are organic and vegan, potent and pure, and transparent and accessible.
-We envision healthier communities utilizing hemp, at an affordable price.
+Our mission is to foster mindful, balanced communities through the power of plants by producing hemp products that are organic and vegan, potent and pure, transparent and accessible.

 THE FOUNDING TEAM